 Christians who live in sin must “repent,” or, Jesus said, “I will vomit you out of My mouth” (Revelation 3:19, 15-16).
 Unlike imperfect, yet saved, Christians who are striving to “walk in the light” (1 John 1:5-10), Christians living in apostasy lose their favor and must repent to regain their salvation.
 A Christian can’t claim eternal life if he does not remain faithful to Christ.
 Jesus taught: “Be faithful until death, and I will give you the crown of life” (Revelation 2:10).

-To not fall into apostasy, Christians must watch and pray daily studying the scriptures and following what the Word commands.
-Christians must rely fully on the grace of Christ to bring about His divine nature in them.
+To not fall into apostasy, Christians must watch and pray daily studying the scriptures and following what the Word commands (John 15:4).
+They must rely fully on the grace of Christ to bring about His divine nature in them (Philippians 4:13).

 In His service,